John Lowe of MoneyDoctors.ie explains how a little ‘KISS’ can make your assets grow…

 Extra bedroom.
 The more the merrier is certainly the case when it comes to extra bedrooms – providing they are of a reasonable size.
 If you are going to the bother, you might also consider adding an en-suite.
 Buyers now demand more bathrooms.

 Loft conversions and extensions.
 Extra space in a home almost always results in extra profit – providing the building work is of good quality, it is in keeping with the property and it doesn’t push the value over the price parameters mentioned above.

 Windows.
-Replacing old windows – especially with double glazed units – should more than pay for itself – providing the replacements are of good quality and in keeping with the house.
-If you are changing windows in a period property keep in the same style and don’t use modern uPVC in any house that would originally have had wooden windows.
+Replacing old windows – especially with double or triple glazed units – should more than pay for itself – providing the replacements are of good quality and in keeping with the house.
+If you are changing windows in a period property keep in the same style and don’t use modern uPVC in any house that would originally have wooden windows.
 It’s a price killer.

 Kitchens.
 Be as cautious about putting in a new kitchen as you would about putting in a new bathroom.
 If you are renovating a house – then obviously you must change the kitchen.
 But installing an expensive, new kitchen just to sell your home is unlikely re-pay the expense and bother.

 A conservatory.
 As with anything that increases the overall useable area in a house, a conservatory should definitely more than pay for itself.
 Shop around, as the market is notorious for huge price variations.
 Good ventilation, shade and heating are all important.